 The spacecraft launched on August 5, 2011 to start its six year mission, culminating in a Jupiter arrival in 2016.
-The probe will flyby Earth later this year in order to save fuel.
+The probe's trajectory included a flyby of Earth designed to conserve fuel.
 Unlike previous missions to the outer Solar System, Juno's energy will come only from solar panels, despite the relative dimness of the Sun at Jupiter's orbit.

 |Juno's trajectory from launch in 2011 to arrival at Jupiter in 2016.|

 In 2012, Juno executed several deep-space-maneuvers that prepared the probe for its flyby of Earth.
 Next, in October 2013, Juno completed its Earth flyby, assuming a trajectory directly toward Jupiter.

 On July 4, 2016, the spacecraft executed an engine burn that inserted it into orbit around Jupiter.
 The probe assumed a highly elliptical orbit that took it past the north and south poles of Jupiter with every revolution.

 The image above shows Juno's orbits around Jupiter over time, beginning with the orbital insertion on July 4.

 This image, Juno's first acquired from orbit, shows the gas giant as well as three of the four Galilean moons, Io, Europa, and Ganymede (from left to right).